 Fayette is a very small village located in the state of Ohio.
-With a population of 1,290 people and just one neighborhood, Fayette is the 540th largest community in Ohio.
-Much of the housing stock in Fayette was built prior to World War II, making it one of the older and more historic villages in the country.
+With a population of 1,285 people and just one neighborhood, Fayette is the 540th largest community in Ohio.
+Fayette has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

-Because occupations involving physical labor dominate the local economy, Fayette is generally considered to be a blue-collar town.
-44.37% of the Fayette workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Fayette, you'll notice that it is more blue-collar than most other communities in America.
+44.37% of Fayette’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Fayette is a village of service providers, production and manufacturing workers, and transportation and shipping workers.
 There are especially a lot of people living in Fayette who work in food service (14.38%), office and administrative support (9.01%), and management occupations (6.07%).

-Fayette is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small village, Fayette doesn't have a public transportation system that people use for their commute.

 The per capita income in Fayette in 2022 was $22,472, which is low income relative to Ohio and the nation.
 This equates to an annual income of $89,888 for a family of four.
 However, Fayette contains both very wealthy and poor people as well.